 To call Recompile for the currently opened file, choose from the main menu (or press Ctrl+Shift+F9).
 For a file in the project tree, use the Recompile option from the right-click menu (or press the same Ctrl+Shift+F9 keys).
-To recompile several files, select them in the project tree, and use the Recompile selected files option from the context menu Ctrl+Shift+F9.
+To recompile several files, select them in the project tree, and use the Recompile selected files option from the right-click menu Ctrl+Shift+F9.
 Note that when used for multiple files, the recompilation stops upon the first compilation failure.

 When you Recompile a file, CLion extracts necessary information from the corresponding command object in compile_commands.json: the compilation command line (yet CLion suppresses the output and removes the flags that specify output files), and the compiler to be used.